pleiszenburg/zugbruecke/docs/configuration.rst

 The ``version`` parameter tells *zugbuecke* what version of the *Windows* *CPython* interpreter it should use.
 By default, it is set to ``3.5.3``.

-Please not that 3.4 and earlier are not supported.
+Please note that 3.4 and earlier are not supported.
 In the opposite direction, at the time of writing, 3.6 (and later) does not work under *Wine* due to a `bug in Wine`_.

 .. _bug in Wine: https://github.com/pleiszenburg/zugbruecke/issues/13